Kitchener Brain Injury Lawyers

 -

-Seek medical care immediately — even if symptoms seem minor
+Seek medical attention immediately, even if symptoms seem minor

 -

-Follow up with your family doctor, neurologist, or concussion clinic
+Follow up with your doctor or a concussion specialist

 -